-- PA fees are set by regulation, with annual indexation provided for from July 2014.
-The fee structure and indexation method is detailed in Schedule 13 of the National Measurement Regulations 1999. - Licensing fees are set by regulation and have not been increased since 2010.
+- PA fees are set by regulation, with annual indexation method and increases detailed regulations 90C and 90D of the National Measurement Regulations 1999. - Licensing fees are set by regulation and have not been increased since 2010.
 The fee structure is set out in Division 2.4 (Servicing Licensees) and Division 3.2 (Public Weighbridge Licensees) of the National Trade Measurement Regulations 2009. - Fees for appointment of legal metrology authorities have not been set in regulations.
 The NMI fee per application is set administratively.
 It was previously set at \$1100 per application (GST exempt) and the fee increase to achieve full cost recovery will also be set administratively.